 51. If you do want to stealth your way to the win, hiding offshore in a boat, ideally behind a cliff where no one is likely to go looking, is a fantastic way to avoid being spotted.
 With some spare fuel, you can normally speed your way to many safe zones on the map.

-52. Jumping whilst melee attacking makes headshots easier, and yes, headshot punches and swings with melee weapons do considerably more damage.
+52. Jumping whilst melee attacking makes headshots easier, and yes, headshot punches do considerably more damage.

 53. If someone starts attacking you with their bare hands, always fight it out.
 If you can land a headshot or two you can win the fight even if they get a headstart on working you over!

-54. Generally, unless you're looking for practise, just avoid combat.
+54. Generally when trying to win a game, unless you're looking for practise, just avoid combat.
 The rule of thumb is to only engage if you're near certain you can win the fight, or if you're unable to flee.
 This includes sniping people - don't take the shot unless you can also get the kill, otherwise you've given yourself away.

 55. Speaking of fleeing, it is easier than you might think.
 Zig-zag if you're on foot, and think in terms of breaking line of sight.
 People will only bother chasing you down under specific circumstances.
 This is especially true if you're in a vehicle - there's no point in hopping out to fight if you've already been knocked down to low health, just floor it!